grafana/grafana-operator/CONTRIBUTING.md

 **NOTE:** please, run `make all` before opening a PR to make sure your changes are compliant with our standards and all automatically generated files (like CRDs) are up-to-date.

+### Usage of Generative AI

+The submitter is responsible for the code change, regardless of where that code change came from, whether they wrote it themselves, used an "AI" or other tool, or got it from someone else.
+That responsibility includes making sure that the code change can be submitted under the Apache 2.0 license that we use.

+The submitter needs to understand what code they are changing, what the change does, and justify that change in the commit messages.
+Using coding assistants or "AI" or other tools does not grant additional privileges or reduce our expectations.

+This policy is based on the contribution guidelines for the [mesa project](https://gitlab.freedesktop.org/mesa/mesa), adapted to fit our situation.

 ### Code standards

 We use a number of code standards in the project that we apply using a number of different tools.